JamesSkemp/words/content/post/countries-that-come-to-mind-.md

 +++
-title = "Countries that come to mind ..." summary = "Countries that come immediately to mind, along with those that probably should, but don't." draft = false comments = true date = "2009-04-10T23:37:00-05:00"
+title = "Countries that come to mind ..." description = "Countries that come immediately to mind, along with those that probably should, but don't." draft = false comments = true date = "2009-04-10T23:37:00-05:00"